Frequently asked questions

 Can I list multiple rooms?

-NOTE: UNSW Study Stays will only accept listings for Boarding Houses listed on the NSW Department of Fair Trading Accommodation Register.
-More information can be found here.
+Note: UNSW Study Stays only accepts listings for Boarding Houses that are registered with NSW Fair Trading found here

 Where can I find the Terms and Conditions?